 If you have watched the webinar (either live or on-demand), you are eligible to receive a continuing education (CE) certificate to verify your time spent learning.
 To apply (only after watching the webinar), complete and pass the online CE Quiz at the top of this page.
 Members of NAADAC receive a Certificate of Completion for 1 CE for free.
 Non-members of NAADAC receive 1 CE for $15 (make payment here).
 A CE certificate will be emailed to you within 21 days of submission and receiving payment, if applicable.
 Click here for a complete list of who accepts NAADAC Continuing Education Credit.

 Christine Migliara, LFMT, MAC, CAP, CASAC, earned a Bachelor's Degree in Psychology, a Master's Degree in Marriage and Family Therapy and a Doctorate in Psychology from Capella University.
-Working in the mental health field over the past 10 years, her practice expanded to a include inpatient and out-patient addiction facilities, not-for–profit organizations, private practice, and head of the psychology department in higher education.
-Migliara is a Licensed Marriage and Family Therapy specialist in New York and Florida, a National Master Addictions Counselor, a New York Credentialed Alcohol and Substance Abuse Counselor, Florida Certified Addictions Professional, and Florida State Supreme Court Certified Family Mediator.
+Working in the mental health field over the past 10 years, her practice expanded to include working in inpatient and out-patient addiction facilities, not-for–profit organizations, private practice, and head of the psychology department in higher education.
+Dr. Migliara is a Licensed Marriage and Family Therapy specialist in New York and Florida, a National Master Addictions Counselor, a New York Credentialed Alcohol and Substance Abuse Counselor, Florida Certified Addictions Professional, and Florida State Supreme Court Certified Family Mediator.
 She is an active member of NAADAC and serves on the Clinical Issues Committee.

 Elizabeth Donnellan, MEd, ABD, FT, has been teaching at Kaplan University for over 13 years in the psychology department.
 During this time, she has worked with many students who were interested in working in the addictions and behavior health field.
 She enjoys using her extensive experience as a school counselor, mental health therapist, addictions professional, rape/crisis therapy, trauma counseling, addictions clinical supervision and prevention training specialist in mentoring students.
 Donnellan has published textbooks and articles as well as presented at international, national, and state research conferences.
 She is an active presenter for NAADAC CEU series, consultant in addiction program administration, and professor of addictions science for Kaplan University.